Even in the best of times, workers get laid off from their jobs. The situation only gets worse — and more frequent — in poor economic situations.

 Individual Worker Issues that May Signal Layoffs

-While some of these points are more subtle than others, it is often easy to miss or ignore these key signs unless you’re looking closely at your situation.
+Since some of these points are more subtle than others, it is often easy to miss or ignore these key signs unless you’re looking closely at your situation.

 - You have a new boss who is either “too busy’ to meet with you or simply brushes you off.
 This issue alone is not enough to think layoff, but try to remedy this situation as quickly as possible.
 If your new (or current) boss does not totally understand all the things you do for your job, you become more expendable when budgets get cut.

 - Your workload gradually (or worse, suddenly) lightens and even asking your boss for new assignments results in none forthcoming.
-Worse, you’ve been reassigned from one or more major (strategic) projects to lesser ones.
+Worse, you’ve been reassigned from one or more major and strategic projects to smaller ones.

-- You are either taken out of the loop of key team meetings, or when you do attend a meeting and offer your suggestions or raise questions, you’re ignored.
+- You are either taken out of the loop of key team meetings or attend a meetings where your suggestions and questions are ignored.

 - Your boss reassigns you to a completely different job/position without your requesting it — to something that “better suits your skills.”
 This sign is major, especially if the new position is at a lower level or has less importance to the organization.

 - Your boss penalizes you in some way, such as docking your pay, giving you a demerit, or informing you of a negative performance review.
 Worse, your boss places you on probation.